JoeCodey/ArduinoHomeSecurity/README.md

 ## Arduino Code
-Arduino's main role will be to control the camera ,and establish communication over wifi with a server for image processing.
+Arduino's main role will be to control the camera and establish communication over wifi with a server for image processing.
 The Arduino should be listening for commands over wifi from the user manually or from a google home request.

 ## Image Processing Server
 The server (either local or in the cloud) will use OpenCV to perfrom intelligent analysis on the data provided.
 The server will then stream the images/video to a web interface with results from the analysis, so that the user can act on the situation.